Rukhsanaashhad/rag-based-book-assistant/docs/05-capstone-project/01-autonomous-humanoid.md

 ## Project Goal

-To design, implement, and demonstrate an autonomous humanoid robot capable of:
+The goal of this project is to design, implement, and demonstrate an autonomous humanoid robot capable of performing a complex task.

-1.  **Perceiving its environment**: Using sensors (simulated cameras, LiDAR, etc.) to understand the surroundings.
+### Perception
+The robot must be able to perceive its environment using simulated sensors, such as cameras and LiDAR, to understand its surroundings.

+### Decision Making
-2.  **Making intelligent decisions**: Utilizing AI/ML models (including VLA models) to plan actions based on sensory input and high-level commands.
+The robot must be able to make intelligent decisions based on sensory input and high-level commands, utilizing AI/ML models, including VLA models.

+### Physical Action
-3.  **Executing physical actions**: Controlling the humanoid's kinematics and locomotion to achieve desired movements and interactions.
+The robot must be able to execute physical actions by controlling its kinematics and locomotion to achieve desired movements and interactions.

+### Conversational Interaction
-4.  **Engaging in basic conversation**: Understanding and responding to simple voice commands using speech recognition and natural language processing.
+The robot must be able to engage in basic conversation, understanding and responding to simple voice commands using speech recognition and natural language processing.

 ## Project Deliverables

+### Design Document
--   **Design Document**: A detailed plan outlining your robot's architecture, chosen algorithms, and implementation strategy.
+A detailed plan outlining your robot's architecture, chosen algorithms, and implementation strategy.

+### Codebase
--   **Codebase**: Well-documented and functional code for your autonomous humanoid.
+Well-documented and functional code for your autonomous humanoid.

+### Demonstration Video
--   **Demonstration Video**: A video showcasing your robot performing the specified task in Isaac Sim or Gazebo.
+A video showcasing your robot performing the specified task in Isaac Sim or Gazebo.

+### Technical Report
--   **Technical Report**: A written report summarizing your approach, challenges faced, and results.
+A written report summarizing your approach, challenges faced, and results.

 ## Suggested Technologies

+### ROS/ROS 2
--   **ROS/ROS 2**: For inter-process communication and robotic middleware.
+For inter-process communication and robotic middleware.

+### NVIDIA Isaac Sim/Gazebo
--   **NVIDIA Isaac Sim/Gazebo**: For high-fidelity physics simulation and synthetic data generation.
+For high-fidelity physics simulation and synthetic data generation.

+### VLA Models
--   **VLA Models**: For perception, language understanding, and action generation.
+For perception, language understanding, and action generation.

+### Whisper
--   **Whisper**: For speech recognition.
+For speech recognition.

-<h2>Evaluation Criteria</h2>
+## Evaluation Criteria

+### Task Complexity and Robustness
-Your project will be evaluated based on the complexity of the task, the robustness of your implementation, the clarity of your design, and the quality of your documentation and demonstration.
+Your project will be evaluated based on the complexity of the task you choose to solve and the robustness of your implementation.

+### Design Clarity and Documentation
+The clarity of your design and the quality of your documentation will also be a major factor in your grade.

+### Demonstration and Presentation
+Your ability to effectively demonstrate your robot's capabilities and to present your work in a clear and concise manner will be a key part of your evaluation.

 <h3>Example: End-to-End Voice Command → Navigation → Manipulation Pipeline</h3>